bayodelaoye/ravenhood/app/README_ROUTES.md

     {
       "message": "Bad Request", // (or "Validation error" if generated by Sequelize), "errors": {
-        "startDate": "startDate cannot be in the past", "endDate": "endDate cannot be on or before startDate" }
+        "review": "Review text is required",
+        "stars": "Stars must be an integer from 1 to 5", }
     }
     ```

-* Error response: Couldn't find a Spot with the specified id
+* Error response: Couldn't find a user with the specified id
   * Status Code: 404
   * Headers:
     * Content-Type: application/json